Cool off with these refreshing kombucha mocktails! Made with muddled peas and mint, they’re a healthy and unique drink to sip on without alcohol.

 There’s nothing like winding down on a hot spring or summer evening with a cocktail!
-Especially one that doesn’t actually have any alcohol and incorporates vegetables in some way.
-That’s exactly the case with these Muddled Pea and Mint Kombucha Mocktails!
+Especially one that incorporates vegetables in some way.
+That’s exactly the case with these Muddled Pea and Mint Kombucha Mocktails.

 This month’s Recipe Redux challenged us to come up with a refreshing mocktail (or cocktail) that incorporated kombucha.
 If you don’t know, kombucha is a fermented tea that has beneficial bacteria for your digestive system.
 So not only do these mocktails have vegetables and fresh mint, they are also good for your gut health!